Home

 Homemade Clay Recipes

-Want to know how to make clay?
+Want to know how to make clay or play dough?

 Here are my top 5 clay recipes for you to try.
 These are perfect for your homeschooling crafts.
 Click on a link below, or scroll down for recipes.